 - We had 60% of the sales force had less than five years of experience, professionally, sales experience, everything, they were very, very new.

-- Three had a financial services background - these were people that were already existing in the organization, or they had majored in finance.
+- Three had a financial services background - these were people who already existed in the organization, or had majored in finance.

 - I had two geographies I was dealing with - the UK and the United States.